-A 5000 BTU window a/c is often rated to cool a room with 150 square feet of floorspace.
+A 5000 BTU window A/C is generally rated to cool a room with 150 square feet of floorspace.

-Assuming a 7-foot ceiling, this would be a space of about 1000 cubic feet.
+Assuming a 7-foot ceiling, this would be a room of about 1000 cubic feet.

-Houses insulate and seal much better than family tent walls and mesh ceilings.
-A 5000-BTU a/c cannot be expected to adequately cool a 1000 cubic-foot tent body.
+Houses insulate and seal much better than family tent walls with mesh ceilings.
+A 5000-BTU A/C cannot be expected to adequately cool a 1000 cubic-foot tent body.

-So a 5000-BTU a/c should adequately cool a 700 cubic-foot tent body in warm, humid weather, as long as campers keep it out of strong sunlight.
+So, for the purposes of tent camping, a 5000-BTU A/C should adequately cool a 700 cubic-foot tent body in warm, humid weather, as long as campers keep it out of strong sunlight.

-Assuming a 6-foot tent ceiling for a medium-size tent, this determines a floorspace of a bit more than 100 square feet, or approximately a 10' by 10' floor plan.
+Assuming a 6 to 7 foot tent ceiling for a medium-size tent, this determines a floorspace of a bit more than 100 square feet, or approximately a 10' by 10' floor plan.

-A 6000 BTU window a/c is often rated to cool about 225 square feet of floorspace.
+A 6000 BTU window A/C is generally rated to cool 225 square feet of floorspace.

-Assuming again a 7-foot ceiling, this determines approximately a 1500 cubic-foot room.
+Assuming, again, a 7-foot ceiling, these dimensions approximately determine a 1500 cubic-foot room.